vaslabs/flerken/README.md

 # Flerken

 ## Motivation
-To give the means to companies or individuals who cannot maintain a Kafka cluster (or similar) achieve similar results.
+To give the means to companies or individuals who cannot maintain a Kafka cluster (or derivatives) achieve similar results.

 These are the goals: